Cooling process of substellar objects in scalar-tensor gravity: Basic structural and matter equations for scalar-tensor gravity

 \subsection{Hydrostatic equilibrium equation}

 In what follows, we assume that the objects analyzed in the paper are static, spherically-symmetric, and fully convective, which allows us to make further assumptions about their matter composition.
 Apart from this, the substellar objects are surrounded by a radiative atmosphere with a simplified opacity model.
-The non-relativistic hydrostatic equilibrium equation in the Horndeski-type theories can be written as \cite{broken}: